The Demon of Unrest

 Forbearance

-Anderson convenes his officers to discuss whether to use Fort Sumter’s artillery to block the harbor.
-While some, including Doubleday, advocate for immediate bombardment, Lieutenant Meade cautions against escalating the conflict, emphasizing the need for defensive conduct to avoid civil war.
-Ultimately, Anderson decides against firing and instead sends a protest letter to Governor Pickens, wishing to understand the motivations behind the attack on the *Star of the West*.
+Amid the heightened tensions, Anderson convened a meeting with his officers to discuss whether they should use Fort Sumter’s artillery to block the harbor.
+Some, including Doubleday, advocated for immediate bombardment, believing it was the only way to protect their position and show strength.
+However, Lieutenant Meade warned against such action, emphasizing the importance of keeping defensive conduct to avoid plunging the country into a civil war.
+Meade’s caution reflected the deep concern within the Union ranks about the growing possibility of conflict, and Anderson ultimately decided against launching any offensive.
+Instead, he chose to send a protest letter to Governor Pickens in Charleston, seeking to understand the motivations behind the attack on the Star of the West and attempting to defuse the situation diplomatically.

 0 Comments